Visiting Walt Disney World in February 2026

 February Weather

 Overall, the weather in Orlando is quite pleasant in February.
 So if you’re looking to visit Disney World without the heat, this may be the perfect time to go.
-The average high is 75 degrees and the low is typically around 54 degrees.
+The average high is 75 degrees, and the low is typically around 54 degrees.
 It is also typically a dryer month in terms of rain.
 All that being said, February can be a bit unpredictable at times (although not as unpredictable as January) when it comes to random chilly days.
 You will definitely want to check current temperatures when packing and be prepared to wear layers.

 February Disney World Crowd Calendar